Bodie Island Lighthouse on the Outer Banks NC

 - 1941 - Candlepower of light reduced from 160,000 to 13,000.

-- 1945 - Size of Bodie Island Lighthouse site increased from 15 acres to a little over 56 acres.
+- 1945 - The size of Bodie Island Lighthouse site increased from 15 acres to a little over 56 acres.

 - 1953 - Bodie Island Light Station property (56.37 acres) declared surplus and transferred to the care of the National Park Service, except for the small, square plot of land, 100’ on a side, on which the Lighthouse stands.